Loë Guthmann talks about his choice to do a dual degree in Paris and London, his experience of living abroad and his love of football.

 How did you hear about the British Council IELTS Award?

-When I got accepted at Sciences Po in Paris and King’s College in London, I was thrilled.
-At the same time, however, I was concerned about the financing of the project.
+When I got accepted at Sciences Po and King’s College, I was thrilled.
+At the same time, however, I was extremely anxious about financing the project and not being able to find the resources.
 Through Stipendienlotse.de, I heard about the British Council IELTS Award.
-I thought my chances were extremely marginal, but I figured I had nothing to lose.
+I thought my chances were marginal, but I figured I had nothing to lose.
 What I liked about the IELTS Award was that it emphasised the need to contribute to society after one’s degree.
 That doesn’t mean that applicants are expected to change the world, but the Award does recognise that the process of studying should always serve a greater cause.